muaz-khan/WebRTC-Experiment/Pluginfree-Screen-Sharing/README.md

 It is a big wish to share desktop using RTCWeb peer connection APIs but unfortunately currently it is not possible.

-Current experiment is using chrome screen sharing APIs which is allows end-users just **view the screen**....nothing else!
+Current experiment is using chrome screen sharing APIs (media/constraints) which allows end-users to **view the screen**....nothing else!

 =

 #### Browser Support